hazelcast/hazelcast/docs/sql/02-type-system.md

 about time with offset without date part.
 For this reason, this type is of little use for real applications.
 The support for this type might be added in future releases if we find useful use cases for it.

-Structured and UDF data types are not supported at the moment.
-The support for these types will be added in future releases.
+Structured data types are not supported at the moment, the support of user-defined types is implemented and is experimental now.
+Check out `CREATE TYPE` command for more information.

 ## 2 Type Mapping